magento/devdocs/guides/v1.0/m2devgde/arch/routing.md

 <h2>Default router</h2>

 If a request cannot be processed by any router, the `Magento\App\Router\DefaultRouter` default router lists handlers for processing such request.

-The list of handlers is contained in `Magento\App\Router\NoRouteHandlerList`.
+`Magento\App\Router\NoRouteHandlerList` contains the list of handlers.

 You can extend it by adding description of a new instance in the DI configurations:

 <blockquote>
 <pre>